Updated June 2013

 Today, the most common ways HIV is passed from one person to another are:

-- Re-using and sharing needles for injecting drugs (including steroids or hormones)
+- Re-using and sharing needles or other equipment for injecting drugs (including steroids or hormones)

 - Unprotected/unsafe sex (no condoms or other barriers)